Rufous-necked wood rail

 The rufous-necked wood rail (Aramides axillaris) is a species of bird in the subfamily Rallinae of the rail, crake, and coot family Rallidae.
 It is found in Mexico, Central America, seven mainland South American countries, and Trinidad.

 Taxonomy and systematics

 The rufous-necked wood rail is monotypic.

 Description

-The rufous-necked wood rail is 29 to 33 cm long and weighs about 300 to 325 g.
+The rufous-necked wood rail is 29 to 33 cm long and males weigh on average 292 g.
 The sexes are alike.
 They have long, stout, yellow-green bills and red legs and feet.
 Adults' head, neck, and breast are rufous brown.
 Their nape and upper back are gray and the rest of the back olive brown to greenish olive.
 Their wings are greenish olive and chestnut.
 Their rump, tail, flanks, and undertail coverts are black.
 Their throat is white and their belly grayish brown.
 Juveniles are much duller overall.
 Their upperparts are like the adults' but duller.
 Their face, chin, and upper neck are buffy brown to dirty white with a cinnamon wash.
 Their lower flanks and undertail coverts are deep brownish olive and the rest of their underparts buffy brown with an ochre cinnamon wash.